-Most of the income in our example comes from Social Security.
-Social Security benefits are not taxable if your annual “combined income” is less than $32,000 for a married couple filing jointly (or $25,000 for individuals).
+Most of the income in our example comes from Social Security benefits, which are not taxable if your annual “combined income” is less than $32,000 for a married couple filing jointly (or $25,000 for individuals).
 Your combined income is:

 - Your adjusted gross income

 - Half of your total combined Social Security income